Ryan S. Blinston: Capture

 Authorities forensically matched blood and DNA found on Blinston's car to Vicky Cline.
 After a week of searching, the Butte County SWAT team located his whereabouts on June 14, 2020: a motorhome in a wooded area of Brush Creek, California.
 When the SWAT team arrived, they found Blinston trying to break into the home with a hatchet.
 Blinston then ran into the forest, but was caught shortly after.

 The owner of the motorhome was a 50-year-old man who allowed Blinston to stay at the home overnight.
 After the man went to sleep, he woke up to Blinston attacking him with a knife.
 Despite being stabbed in the throat, the man was able fight off Blinston and lock him out.
 After Blinston walked away from the motorhome to retrieve a hatchet, he returned and tried to break into the house again.
 The man was seriously injured, but survived.

 Trial

 Blinston was charged with three counts of first-degree murder, two counts of attempted murder, arson, and resisting arrest, to which he pleaded not guilty.
 Blinston's trial started on May 2, 2022.
 Hundreds of pieces of evidence in the forms of photographs, diagrams, phone data, business records, and surveillance videos, were presented to the jury.
 Additionally, 35 witnesses testified against Blinston.
 Ryan Blinston himself did not testify.
 Blinston was found guilty on all charges on August 4, 2022, and received three life sentences without the possibility of parole.

-Blinston is currently imprisoned in the North Kern State Prison.
+Blinston was imprisoned in the North Kern State Prison, but is now currently imprisoned in the Pleasant Valley State Prison.